osmcode/osmium-tool/man/osmium-merge-changes.md

 change file.
 Objects are sorted by type, ID, and version, so it doesn't matter in what order the change files are given or in what order they contain the data.

-**Osmium merge** does its work in main memory, so all data has to fit in there!
+**osmium merge** does its work in main memory, so all data has to fit in there!

 # OPTIONS